stellar/go/services/galexie/DEVELOPER_GUIDE.md

 To achieve its goals, Galexie uses the following architecture, which consists of the 3 main components:
 - Captive-core to extract raw transaction metadata from the Stellar Network.
 - Export manager to bundles and organizes the ledgers to get them ready for export.
 - The cloud storage plugin writes to the cloud storage.
-This is specific to the type of cloud storage, GCS in this case.
+This supports multiple storage backends including Google Cloud Storage (GCS), Amazon S3, and S3-compatible storage services.

 ![Architecture](./architecture.png)